6 Pricing Objectives & How to Choose The Best For Growth

 2. Maximize retention

 I’ve said before that retention is far more important for SaaS companies than acquisition, and your pricing can be designed to reflect that.
 Creating a retention-first pricing strategy can be a great objective for SaaS companies.
-Your prices should be set high enough that customers value your product and continue using it, but low enough that you’re not turning off potential customers with high sticker prices.
+Your prices should be set high enough that customers value your product and continue using it, but low enough that you’re not turning off your target customers with high sticker prices.

 Putting retention first can be a great option for subscription companies, but you need to balance that against acquisition costs.
 Make sure that your CAC is low enough that you’re able to retain users at a profit and keep them from churning; the value you provide needs to be greater than the price so that they won’t churn.